ReBuilders101/CellPacker/README.md

 Version 2.0 of CellPacker: Information and Help
 Please read this file before using the program.
+The compiled file can be found in the release folder.

 --------------------------------------------------------------------------------------------------------
 CellPacker is an application to view and modify the resources used by the game Dead Cells.